 “The Energy Department is continuing the Trump Administration’s work to bolster American energy dominance and support carbon capture projects in North Dakota.
 I thank Secretary Brouillette for delivering these funds for Project Tundra and supporting our energy efforts.
 This is a positive step as we await the Administration finally completing its final rules on the 45Q tax credit, allowing more producers and utilities to confidently invest in carbon capture projects.”

-Today’s announcement came as part of the U.S. Department of Energy’s (DOE’s) Office of Fossil Energy announcing $131 million for carbon capture, utilization, and storage (CCUS) research and development (R&D) projects nationwide.
+Today’s announcement came as part of DOE's Office of Fossil Energy announcing $131 million for carbon capture, utilization, and storage (CCUS) research and development (R&D) projects nationwide.
 Project Tundra is a project led by Minnkota Power Cooperative, along with UND’s EERC, to retrofit the Milton R. Young Station with carbon capture technology.